c0d3n1gg4/node/doc/guides/maintaining-V8.md

 multiple different locations, each of which follows a slightly different process.

 * Unfixed bugs.
-The bug exists in the V8 master branch.
+The bug exists in the V8 queen branch.
 * Fixed, but needs backport.
 The bug may need porting to one or more branches.
   * Backporting to active branches.
   * Backporting to abandoned branches.